skip to main content

 Pros

-- Lots of features + great functionality for the price
+• Lots of features + great functionality for the price

-- Opening and closing is fast and easy
+• Opening and closing is fast and easy

 Cons

-- Small wheels + no suspension = a bumpy ride
+• Small wheels + no suspension = a bumpy ride

-- Fold isn’t as compact as other travel strollers
+• Fold isn’t as compact as other travel strollers

-- Detachable cup holder and cell phone holder stick out on the sides and are a bit flimsy
+• Detachable cup holder and cell phone holder stick out on the sides and are a bit flimsy

 If you can’t or don’t want to spend upwards of $500 on a travel stroller, or if you don’t travel frequently enough to justify a higher price tag, Summer Infant’s 3Dquickclose is your best bet.
-At under $100, this lightweight stroller matches many of the features found on the much higher-priced travel strollers on our list.
+At just about $100, this lightweight stroller matches many of the features found on the much higher-priced travel strollers on our list.
 It’s about 17 pounds, which is only a pound heavier than the Bugaboo Butterfly.
 Its most noteworthy feature is the fold; it’s quick and one-handed, and there’s a carry strap to make it easy to take on the go.

 Performance-wise, the 3Dquickclose lacks a suspension system and has plastic wheels, so you won’t get as smooth of a ride as with more expensive picks.
 But it still has a ton going for it, especially considering the price.
 The 3Dquickclose handles well on paved surfaces.
 It’s easy to push and steer, the recline is adjustable and the fabrics are soft.
 The storage basket is big enough to tuck away an average-sized diaper bag or a jacket and some snacks, and the canopy provides good shade.
 One of the best features is infant car seat compatibility.
 The 3Dquickclose accepts a variety of seats from popular brands like Graco, Chicco and Baby Trend, and there are no adapters needed—just secure the seat with the included strap.